 Gutter

-The body of the books is usually divided into parts, chapters, sections and sometimes subsections that are composed of at least a paragraph or more.
+The body of a book is usually divided into parts, chapters, sections, and sometimes subsections that are composed of at least a paragraph or more.

 The size of a book is generally measured by the height against the width of a leaf, or sometimes the height and width of its cover.[62]
 A series of terms commonly used by contemporary libraries and publishers for the general sizes of modern books ranges fromfolio (the largest), toquarto (smaller) andoctavo (still smaller).
 Historically, these terms referred to the format of the book, a technical term used by printers and bibliographers to indicate the size of a leaf in terms of the size of the original sheet.
 For example, a quarto was a book printed on sheets of paper folded in half twice, with the first fold at right angles to the second, to produce 4 leaves (or 8 pages), each leaf one fourth the size of the original sheet printed – note that aleaf refers to the single piece of paper, whereas apage is one side of a leaf.
 Because the actual format of many modern books cannot be determined from examination of the books, bibliographers may not use these terms in scholarly descriptions.